December 3, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Electric Meter

 Thanks.

-This electrical question came from: John, a Contractor from Tower City North Dakota, Cass county
+This electrical question came from: John, a Contractor from Tower City North Dakota, Cass county.

 Dave’s Reply:

-Thanks for your electrical question John.
+Thanks for your electrical wiring question John.

 Rules For Multiple Home Electrical Meter Panels